 Parents place their trust in schools to provide a safe learning environment for their children.
 They expect their children to respect and obey their teachers, coaches, counselors, and other school employees.
 Abusers use this authority to control, manipulate, and silence.

 Private schools and boarding schools create an even greater power imbalance by increasing social pressure and access.
 Because students are away from parents and guardians, there is ample opportunity for abuse.
 Allegations of decades-long abuse at the Thacher School dramatically demonstrate how institutions can empower predators.
-The recent Thacher School
+Ojai's Thacher School recently acknowledged decades of abuse by teaching staff and other school employees at the elite boarding school.
+The recent 90-page Thacher School

 trustee report described alleged abuse by Willard “Bill” Wyman, Timothy Regan, Derick Perry, Dana Vancisin, Rod “Jake” Jacobsen, and John Friborg.
 Survivors of abuse at Thacher School now have an opportunity to seek compensation, and so should survivors of abuse at other institutions.